Its-MaxSmith/Seed_Lab_Team_5/Python/Python README.txt

-This is the folder with the raspi python code
+This is the folder with the RPi python code